jibbius/jackbarker-com-au/_posts/2016-10-20-IIBA-Melbourne-Conference-Summary.markdown

 img-thumb: "/2016/IIBA_day_gear"
 ---

-Yesterday, I attended the {% include abbr.html abbr="IIBA" full="International Institute of Business Analysis" %}'s **Business Analysis Professional Day** in Melbourne.
+Yesterday, I attended the {% include abbr.html abbr="IIBA's" full="International Institute of Business Analysis" %} **Business Analysis Professional Day** in Melbourne.

 The day had some excellent talks and workshops, all of which left me with plenty to muse upon after the event.